The ultimate guide to managing email signatures in the hybrid workplace

 It wasn’t that long ago when ‘work’ was thought of as a place to go rather than something to do.
 That’s been shaken up by a host of social and economic factors so that, today, most work can be carried out regardless of location.

-Technology makes all this happen but also brings new challenges.
-In this post, we explore the prevalence of hybrid workspaces and how IT teams can maximize the benefit of email signatures in this context through lean and effective management.
+Technology makes all this happen, but also brings new challenges.
+In this post we explore the prevalence of hybrid workspaces and how IT teams can maximize the benefit of email signatures in this context through lean and effective management.

-What is a hybrid workplace?
+What is a hybrid workspace?